Our Members Matter

 Members of the Heritage Circle

 Their passion for science and education led them to become volunteer land stewards of a 2,600-acre eased property in Cambria County.
-In the process, they also provided a special opportunity for young adults.
-Before retiring, Richard, a professor of Chemistry at the University of Pittsburgh at Johnstown and advisor to the Chemical Society, engaged more than 60 students and community members in stewarding the Sideling Hill Creek land — the first college group to actively steward a WPC property.
-The group monitored the property and explored its biological features.
-According to Richard, these trips exposed college students to the Conservancy’s important work.
+Before retiring, Richard, a professor of chemistry at the University of Pittsburgh at Johnstown and advisor to the Chemical Society, engaged more than 60 students and community members in stewarding WPC’s Sideling Hill Creek land — the first college group to actively steward a WPC property.
+For some students, this was their first time in the woods.